norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ### Sunset your disclaimers
 Here is a banner you won't see:
 ![Amazon does not need an out clause](images/unreliable_software.png) That is because real products cannot come with an escape hatch.
-It is your job to  get it right and get it reliable, full stop.
+It is the responsibility of the AI Engineering team  is your job to  get it right and get it reliable, full stop.
-This doesn't mean _the LLM_ needs to get it right - it means that Engineers mustfind a path between the user, the LLM, and the software you are creating that provides a reliable and trustworthy experience.
+This doesn't mean _the LLM_ needs to get it right - it means that Engineers must orchestrate success between the software, LLM and user. are creating that provides a reliable and trustworthy experience.

 I once worked with an ecom platform that was getting _slaughtered_ by Amazon over shipping timelines.
 The problem wasn't the actual delivery time - the majority of orders were less than two days from a warehouse - it was the logistics of displaying an estimated delivery date using slow vendor feeds.